RuBBiT-hj/causalBETA/README.md

 Please use the following LaTex cite as follows:
 ```
 @misc{ji2023causalbeta,
-      title={causalBETA: An R Package for Bayesian Semiparametric Casual Inference with Event-Time Outcomes},
+      title={causalBETA: An R Package for Bayesian Semiparametric Causal Inference with Event-Time Outcomes},
       author={Han Ji and Arman Oganisian},
       year={2023},
       eprint={2310.12358},